 CBD flowers contain a high concentration of cannabidiol extract and almost negligible traces of THC.
 If you are looking for subtle relaxation without mind-altering effects, then you might be looking for CBD buds.

-Smoking and vaping CBD flowers have much higher bioavailability compared to ingesting it.
+Smoking and vaping cannabidiol flowers have much higher bioavailability compared to ingesting it.
 The latter process takes much longer as the hemp extract needs to go through the digestive tract first.

 It is worth noting that taking infused oil and tinctures under the tongue is the second fastest method after smoke or vapor inhalation.

 There is still a lack of a clinical basis that can declare 100% support for the substance’s therapeutic effects.
 However, there are initial studies that point towards this possibility.